Industry news

 No, but they are collected together.
 Transient Occupancy Tax (TOT) supports general Town services (like snow removal and trail maintenance), while the TTBID assessment is a dedicated fund managed by Visit Truckee-Tahoe specifically to support the lodging economy and tourism management.

 The process remains the same.
-You will continue to report and remit the assessment through the Town of Truckee’s standard quarterly reporting portal.
-The only change is the calculation rate (from 1.25% to 2%).
+You will continue to report and remit TOT and the TTBID assessment through the Town of Truckee’s standard quarterly reporting portal.
+The only change is the TTBID assessment rate applied to stays occurring on or after July 1, 2026 (from 1.25% to 2%).